Children and Teen Programs – Computers, Wi-Fi, Café

-Moved from its original location in Downtown Bradford to 67 West Washington Street the Bradford Area Public Library was founded in the late 1800 with a grant from Pittsburgh Steel Magnate Andrew Carnegie.
+The Bradford Area Public Library, located at 67 West Washington Street, was founded in the late 1800s with a grant from Pittsburgh Steel Magnate Andrew Carnegie.

 Conference Rooms are available for rent.

 Friday – Saturday: 10 am to 5 pm